po1sigala/live/02-Lesson-Plans/Full-Time/03-Week/03-Day/03-Day-LessonPlan.md

 ### 4. Instructor Demo: Introduce Homework (5 min)

-* Open `02-Homework/Main/index.html` in your browser and demonstrate the following:
+* Open `05-Third-Party-APIs/02-Homework/Main/index.html` in your browser and demonstrate the following:

-  * We will build a weather application that gives us a five-day forecast.

-  * The previous searches also get added to the left column so that we can quickly search again.
+  * This unit's challenge is a "Work Day Scheduler".
+It allows us to enter tasks in hour-long increments over a 9AM to 5PM day.
+It also presents the user with the date and highlights the hour based on the users location.

+  * If we enter a task in one of the hour rows, we can edit it later.

+  * If we click the corresponding "save" button, the task will be stored in `localStorage`.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

+  * ☝️ What recently acquired skills will help us build this challenge?

+  * 🙋 We can use Bootstrap for the layout and style; jQuery for the functionality; and Moment.js for the time stamp and highlights.

-  * ☝️ What are we learning?
+  * ☝️ How are these skills relevant to a career in web development?

-  * 🙋 How to build applications that use external data.

-  * ☝️ How does this project build off or extend previously learned material?

-  * 🙋 We'll have to use HTML, CSS, JavaScript, and server-side APIs to build this.
-In other words, we'll bring together all of the skills we've picked up so far!
+  * 🙋 Libraries and frameworks are widely used in both legacy and greenfield projects to leverage the work of others to quickly build, deploy and maintain our applications.

-  * ☝️ How does this project relate to your career goals?
+  * ☝️ How will this challenge improve your portfolio?

-  * 🙋 Most applications on the web today rely on making requests to an API for data.
-You will be hard-pressed to find a development job that doesn't involve server-side APIs in some way.

-* Ask TAs to direct students to the Homework Requirements found in `02-Homework/README.md`.
+  * 🙋 This challenge will demonstrate knowledge of Bootstrap, jQuery, and Moment.js, three commonly used third-party APIs.

-* Answer any questions before ending the class.
+* Answer any questions before proceeding to the next activity.

-### 5. Review Unit 05 (40 mins)
+### 5. Review Unit 05 (30 mins)

-* Take a moment to answer lingering questions about the mini project.
-Once you have answered all questions, proceed to do a review on jQuery.
+* This time can be utilized for reviewing key topics learned so far in this unit.

-* If there are any activities that you needed to cut short due to time constraints, this is a perfect time to review them.
+* If there were any activities that you needed to cut short due to time constraints, this is a perfect time to review them.

-* Ask the class the following question(s) and use their answers to drive the review:

-  * ☝️ Are there any activities you thought were challenging and would like to spend more time going over?
+* Ask the class if there is anything they would like to review before moving on to Unit 6.

 ### 6. Instructor Do: Stoke Curiosity (10 min)

-* Welcome students to class.

-* Open the [slide deck](https://docs.google.com/presentation/d/1tL0nVHEJVeR5Bi1C1bDBUAOY2ncW9ySReklGIAzaRms/edit?usp=sharing) and follow these prompts on their corresponding slides:
+* Open the Unit 6 [slide deck](https://docs.google.com/presentation/d/1tL0nVHEJVeR5Bi1C1bDBUAOY2ncW9ySReklGIAzaRms/edit?usp=sharing) and follow these prompts on their corresponding slides:

   * **Server-Side APIs**